Tabitha001/Tabitha001/README.md

-# 👋 Hi, I’m Dorcas
+# 👋 Hi, I’m Dorcas Akinnibosun

-I’m a **Data Analyst** passionate about transforming data into meaningful insights and visuals that drive better decisions.
+I am a **Data Analyst** who is passionate about transforming data into meaningful insights and visuals that drive better decisions.

+---

+## About Me

+My curiosity for how things work led me to study Mechanical Engineering, where I learned to approach problems with structure, logic, and precision.
+That same mindset now drives my passion for data analysis in uncovering insights and patterns that guide better decisions.

+---

+## What I Do

 I mainly work with **Microsoft Excel**, **Power BI**, and **Python** to:
 - 📊 Design clean and insightful dashboards and reports